-Also, since 2018 EcoVadis offers an alert service providing news updates and information about watch lists, including legal proceedings involving Tier 1 suppliers that have completed the EcoVadis assessment.
+Since 2018 EcoVadis has supplied us with an alert service providing news updates and information about watch lists, including legal proceedings involving Tier 1 suppliers that have completed the EcoVadis assessment.
 As a result, we are made aware of any wrongdoings including those in relation to modern slavery offences by our supply chain.

-For instance, the mechanism has alerted Atos on two occasions during 2019 regarding possible human rights violations.
-In both cases Atos has reached out to the supplier to investigate the issue further, understand the impact and ask the supplier for an action plan to mitigate any future risk.
+For instance, the mechanism alerted Atos on one occasion during 2021 regarding possible human rights violations.
+In this case Atos reached out to the supplier to investigate the issue further, understand the impact and ask the supplier for an action plan to mitigate any future risk.